-When considering wellbeing and attitudes to learning, inspectors will not report on the partnership's attendance rates compared with other partnerships.
-However, we will consider the effectiveness of the partnership's approaches to ensure that learners attend and engage with their learning on a regular basis, as part of their evaluation of the partnership's provision for care, support and guidance.
-We will take account of how well the partnership has evaluated and responded to any changes in learners' social and emotional needs, behaviour and wellbeing as a result of the pandemic, college and learning centre closures, and distance learning.
+As in the past, when considering well-being and attitudes to learning, inspectors will not report on the college's attendance rates compared with other colleges.
+However, we will consider the effectiveness of the college's approaches to ensure that learners attend and engage with their learning on a regular basis, as part of their evaluation of the college's provision for care, support and guidance.
+We will take account of how well the college has evaluated and responded to any changes in learners' social and emotional needs, behaviour and well-being as a result of the pandemic, college and learning centre closures, and distance learning.

-We will consider the quality of teaching and training sessions and learning experiences that learners receive over time and whether these enable learners to make the progress they should.
-We will routinely consider samples of learners' work online, on paper or in their files.
-Part of this work may have been completed at home, in work or through distance learning activities.
-We will also consider practical work undertaken.
+We will consider the quality of teaching sessions and learning experiences that learners receive over time and whether these enable learners to make the progress they should.
+Part of this work may have been completed at home, or through distance learning activities.

-Inspectors will give the partnership's leaders the opportunity to brief the team about the impact of the pandemic on the partnership's progress in developing new initiatives and strengthening the provision.
-Inspectors will consider this information as part of the context of the partnership, and the emerging inspection evidence base.
+Inspectors will give the college's leaders the opportunity to brief the team about the impact of the pandemic on the college's progress in developing new initiatives and strengthening the provision.
+Inspectors will consider this information as part of the context of the college, and the emerging inspection evidence base.

-Part 1: Inspection arrangements
+Inspection arrangements